sambit77/Spring-Starter/README.md

 What's included:
 1. Gradle file created from start.spring.io
-2. Plugins for Spotbugs, Checkstyle and Jacoco included
+2. Plugins for Spotbugs, Checkstyle and Jacoco included (Disabled : to enable add (id 'checkstyle') to build.gradle)
 3. Other dependencies like Mongo, MySql and redis.
 4. Dockerfile to start mongo server and run the spring boot application within.